 PsyD vs. PhD in Psychology

-When considering a career in Psychology, one of the most important decisions to make is choosing between a PsyD and a PhD.
-Both degrees are well respected in the field, but they are drastically different.
+When pursuing a career in psychology, one of the most important decisions is choosing between a PsyD and a PhD.
+While both are doctoral degrees in psychology, they differ significantly in focus, training, and career outcomes.

 PsyD Salary and Career Outlook